On the automorphism groups of some AG-codes based on $C_{a, b}$ curves: Preliminaries

 is a {\it generator matrix} for $C_{\mathcal L}(D,G)$. \end{enumerate} \end{lem}

-To characterize the dual code of a Goppa code we need to look at the original definitions of Goppa by means of differential forms and its relations to the code defined above.
+To characterize the dual code of a AG-code we need to look at the original definitions of Goppa by means of differential forms and its relations to the code defined above.
 We define the code $C_{\Omega}(D,G)$ by